lex-node/governance/constitution/constitution.md

 4.15.
 Whichever account has the On-Chain DAO Treasury permissions will be responsible for executing redemptions/burning.

-### Executive / Foundationn
+### Executive / Foundation

-#### Pocket Network Foundation (Foundation)

-##### The Role of the Foundation
+#### Nature & Functions of Foundation

-4.16.
-The Foundation's objectives are to:
+4.x.
+The executive function of the Pocket Network is performed by the Pocket Network Foundation, which is a Cayman Islands foundation company limited by guarantee.
+The Foundation is governed by its Articles of Association, a copy of which is available at https://github.com/pokt-network/governance/blob/master/foundation/Pocket-Network-Foundation-Articles-of-Association-Highlighted.pdf.

+The following is only a summary of certain provisions of the Articles and is subordinated in its entirety to the full text of the Articles; in the event of any conflict or inconsistency between this Constitution and the Articles, the actual text of the Articles shall prevail:
+* The Articles refer to the Council as the "DAO" and require the Council's approval of substantially all actions of the Foundation, including the appointment of Foundation "directors" and "supervisors".
+* The Articles require the Foundation directors to observe, implement, carry out and execute with best efforts any and all resolutions of the Council, except as otherwise required by their fiduciary duties and applicable law.
+* The Articles require the Foundation directors to provide the Council with notices and other information concerning the Foundation's business and affairs, the directors' discharge of their duties and exercise of their powers and such other information as may be erquired by the Council.

+4.x.
+Without limiting the generality of the immediately preceding Article [4.x], the Foundation's objectives include the following:
+  * serving as a fiduciary agent of the Council
-  * Steward the Pocket Technologies and Pocket Network, including Pocket Core
+  * stewarding the Pocket Technologies and Pocket Network, including Pocket Core
-  * Request funds from the Council for specific projects that have strategic value to the Pocket Technologies or Pocket Network ecosystem, by submitting PEPs.
+  * requesting funds from the Council for specific projects that have strategic value to the Pocket Technologies or Pocket Network ecosystem, by submitting PEPs.

 ##### The Council’s Control of the Foundation